levimoore/Ember-Firebase-Login-Example/README.md

 This is a work flow for web app authentication using [Firebase](https://www.firebase.com/) with Ember via [Ember-CLI.](http://www.ember-cli.com/)

 You will need to sign up for Firebase.
-Their documentation is good, and you can find out more about how it works [here.](https://www.firebase.com/how-it-works.html)
+Their documentation is good, and you can find out more about how it works [here.](https://www.firebase.com/how-it-works.html) Once you have an account create a new Firebase for your app and copy your unique Firebase url.

 ## Prerequisites